visakrapstis/Station/README.md

 # Project Random 6.
 Medical detection
 a small beautiful ML-project on dataset with around 40 deseases and various symptoms with accurate detection

+# Project Random 7.
+Phone usage
+very small project, mainly getting to know the data.
+Crittics: Data very clean and artificial, so that just some visualizations getting to know it and on purpose avoiding ML modeling

+# Project Random 8.
+Personalities
+at first glance very interesting dataset, clean, so no preprocessing needed.
+Some great ML possibilities.
+Various models tried, optimisation for accuracy openly left.